nblaznik/BECplorer/README.md

 <p align="center">
   A lightweight framework for inspecting and analyzing <code>.fits</code> images from the UU BEC Lab.
-  Built with PyQt5.
-Special features for analysis of cold atoms data obtained through Off-axis holography.
+Built on PyQt5.
+Special features for analysis of cold atoms data obtained through Off-axis holography, with capabilities for principal-component analysis, as described in <a href="https://orcid.org/0009-0003-7288-719X">here</a>.
+Refer to Blaznik's PhD thesis for further details.
 </p>